 - Apply about ½ teaspoon of cleansing oil to your face.
 Avoid your eye area.

 - Using your fingers massage firmly, but gently, using small upward circular motions on your dry skin.
 The gentle massaging action warms the skin, which encourages the pores to open.
 This allows the cleansing oil to soften, loosen and dissolve makeup, dirt, dead skin and impurities on your face.

 - After a minute or so of massaging allow the oil to remain on your skin to help deep clean pores while you soak a small face towel or washcloth in hot tap water.

 - Squeeze out most of the excess water apply the cloth to your whole face and hold it there as a compress for about 10-15 seconds.
-The heat from the towel will create steam, soften your skin, open your pores, and aid in removal of dirt, grime and excess oils.
+The heat from the towel will create steam, soften your skin, open your pores, and aid in the removal of dirt, grime and excess oils.

 - Using the corners of the warm wet face cloth slowly begin to gently wipe off the cleansing oil using small upward circular motions (be sure to have enough water on the cloth to help emulsify the cleansing oil).

 - Rinse the cloth, and repeat until the oil and dirt are wiped off your skin.
 If you are removing a lot of makeup do NOT scrub your face, just rinse the cloth and repeat the process several times or do a double cleanse (see below).

 - Finish with a cool water splash and pat dry with a clean towel.